 Welcome to PHYS102: Introduction to Electromagnetism

 Specific information about this course and its requirements can be found below.
-For more general information about taking Saylor Academy courses, including information about Community and Academic Codes of Conduct, please read the Student Handbook.
+For more general information about taking Saylor University courses, including information about Community and Academic Codes of Conduct, please read the Student Handbook.

 Course Description